 In West Greenland – where the walrus does not venture onto land – they can be seen between Sisimiut and the Thule district in the north.

 Considering that Greenland’s coastline is more than 44,000 km (27,500 miles) in length, walruses are relatively few in number.

 FORAGE FOR FOOD

 Walruses generally stay close to the edge of the sea ice or on drifting ice floes where the depth of the sea is less than 100 metres (330 feet).
-Here it can dive to pick up mussels and molluscs, which make up its chief sources of nutrition, and it is thought that it uses its tusks to scrape the seabed looking for food.
+Here they can dive to pick up mussels and molluscs, which make up their chief sources of nutrition, and it is thought that they use their tusks to scrape the seabed looking for food.

 HUNTING FOR WALRUSES

 For the Inuits, the walrus has always been an important animal to hunt, and one which was also particularly dangerous to meet in a kayak.
 Its beautiful tusks have afforded it respect in Greenlandic myths and legends, but also almost cost it its existence due to intensive hunting by foreign companies which began as early as the 17th century.